Probely/CTF-Challenges/README.md

 Feel free to use these in your own competitions either _as-is_ or as starting points for your own custom challenges, perhaps together with our [competition dashboard](https://github.com/Probely/CTF-Game).

+Challenges are organized by category.
+Each challenge has a level of difficulty, indicated in each challenge folder name, and range from 100 to 400, where 100 is the easiest and 400 the hardest.

 Each challenge has its own `README.md` file with the challenge context and installation instructions.
 The solution is in a separate `SOLUTION.md` file to avoid spoilers.

 There is also a `Vagrantfile` available in the repository's root.
 To have an environment similar to the one where we test the challenges, install [Vagrant](https://www.vagrantup.com/) with [VirtualBox](https://www.virtualbox.org/) and run `vagrant up`.
 This sets up a base environment, so make sure to check each challenges' `README.md` for challenge-specific dependencies.